MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/dns-basics.md

 - **Email:** Your domain name lets you customize your email, so you can use a shorter, easier-to-remember address than [the initial onmicrosoft.com email address](https://support.office.com/article/b9fc3018-8844-43f3-8db1-1b3a8e9cfd5a.aspx) that comes with your account.
 So instead of joe@contoso.onmicrosoft.com, the email address (which is also the work account that you use to sign in to Office 365) could be joe@contoso.com.

-- **Website:** If you have an Office 365 subscription that includes a SharePoint Online Public Website (no longer available for purchase), your public website comes with an initial address like this: contoso-public.sharepoint.com.
+- **Website:** If you have a subscription that includes a SharePoint Online Public Website (no longer available for purchase), your public website comes with an initial address like this: contoso-public.sharepoint.com.
 If you set up your website for your business, you can use a custom domain name to rename the website address to something like www.contoso.com.

 - **Instant messaging:** Your Skype for Business Online address can also be customized to use your domain name, so people in your organization can connect with each other on Skype for Business Online by using a shorter, easier-to-remember address (like joe@contoso.com).